 Personhood credentials would allow users to prove their humanity without revealing personal information.
 The system would require an offline component, such as visiting a government office, to obtain the credential.

-The researchers urge governments and companies to prepare for a future where verifying human identity online becomes crucial.
+Governments and companies are urged to prepare for a future, where verifying human identity online becomes crucial.
 The proposed personhood credentials aim to address this challenge while safeguarding user privacy and security.

 Share this post